Phenylpiracetam (Phenotropil / Carphedon)

 2/5 Evidence Score

-Phenylated piracetam derivative developed in Russia (1983) by Russian Academy of Sciences for COSMONAUTS.
-Stimulant + cognitive effects; prescription drug in Russia for cerebrovascular deficiency, depression, asthenia, brain injury.
-WADA-PROHIBITED for athletic competition (only racetam on prohibited list).
+Phenylated piracetam derivative developed in Russia (1983) by the Russian Academy of Sciences for cosmonauts.
+Stimulant plus cognitive effects; prescription drug in Russia for cerebrovascular deficiency, depression, asthenia, and brain injury.
+WADA-prohibited for athletic competition (the only racetam on the prohibited list).
 Effects partially via dopamine reuptake inhibition.
 Russian-language clinical research base; limited Western RCTs.

 Benefits